Generic Name: varenicline (ver EN e kleen)

 How should I take Chantix?

-Set a date to quit smoking and start taking Chantix one week before that date.
+Set a date to quit smoking and start taking Chantix 1 week before that date.
 This will allow the drug to build up in your body.
 Make sure to quit smoking on your planned quit date.

 To improve your chances for successful smoking cessation, be sure to quit smoking on your planned quit date.

 When you first start taking Chantix, you will take a low dose and then gradually increase your dose over the first several days of treatment.
 Follow your doctor's dosing instructions very carefully.

-Use Chantix regularly to get the most benefit.
+Use this medicine regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.
 You should remain under the care of a doctor while taking this medicine.

 Store at room temperature away from moisture and heat.